Why is cotton bad for hiking?

 Day Hikes in Warm Weather

 If you’re going on a day hike in warm weather, cotton clothing can be acceptable, as long as you take steps to manage moisture.
 Wearing loose-fitting cotton clothing can help promote airflow, and using a sweatband or headband can help prevent sweat from getting into your eyes.
-It’s also important to bring extra clothing in case you get wet or need to change due to sweat.
+It’s also important to bring extra clothing in case you get wet or need to change because of sweat.

 Casual Hiking or Walking